 The story of Scottish Wood

-Scottish Wood was established by Jim Birley with his late wife Maggie, 20 years ago now - an accidental Sawmill without a Saw.
-After buying land surrounded by 55 acres of Woodlands and felling an area of dying Oaks to build their home on, they soon discovered there was no local demand for a small amount of logs, so they put this timber to use for their own home build, mainly for their flooring.
-During this developed a hobby for converting the felled trees from their own woodlands and kiln drying it for a variety of uses, this and their passion and hope to revitalise the local woodland culture lead to the creation of a social enterprise, to provide employment and ensure funds raised were reinvested back into local community projects.
-For this they recruited like minded individuals from the local community, neighbours, forest consultants, woodworkers and community activists and set up a local charity, Dynamic Woods and from this the trading arm Scottish wood was born.
+With this knowledge and their passion and hope to revitalise the local woodland culture, coupled with the inspiration from their time working and living in El Salvador, witnessing refugees returning to their country after years or civil war and setting up community based social enterprises on land previously owned by the wealthy in order to serve their new communities, Maggie decided it was an effective model that could be applied just as well at home in Scotland and lead to the creation of a social enterprise, to provide employment and ensure funds raised were reinvested back into local community projects.
+For this they recruited like minded individuals from the local community, neighbours, forest consultants, woodworkers and community activists and set up Dynamic Woods, a Scottish charity that brings together local communities, environmentalists, landowners and local businesses to promote the sustainable development of our woodland resources and from this the trading arm Scottish Wood was created.
 Small at first cutting and processing local timber to sell, hiring a mobile saw when needed.
 As this progressed and stock levels increased, Scottish Wood grew bigger than ever imagined.
 Profits grew and were given back as grants to local community groups, Active schools was set up to develop a Forest school programme in West Fife.
 New employees were taken on through new deal trainee programmes, saws were bought to keep up with demand and a showroom was open so that everyone had access to the beautiful Scottish hardwoods, even if you only had a couple of pounds to spend.
-Over the years since starting with just a kiln and a chainsaw, with a lot of hard work and determination the business has grown and expanded, supplying timber from environmentally sustainable sources in Scotland, usually within a 50 mile radius of where the Sawmill is based in Fife, open to trade and public 4 days a week, with 7 full time staff, woodmizer saws with production line set up, planers and thicknesser, firewood splitter, kindler, onsite biomass boiler and 2 kilns, 23 timber stores and a new and improved Timber shop, all to deliver you the finest quality Scottish hardwoods while demonstrating the viability of using locally grown to benefit local woodlands and communities.
+Over the years since starting with just a kiln and a chainsaw, with a lot of hard work and determination Scottish wood has grown into a thriving business supplying timber from environmentally sustainable sources in Scotland, usually within a 50 mile radius of where the Sawmill is based in Fife, open to trade and public 4 days a week, with 7 full time staff, Woodmizer saws with production line set up, planers and thicknesser, firewood splitter, kindler, onsite biomass boiler and 2 kilns, 23 timber stores and a new and improved Timber shop, mixed stock shed and Larch stores, all to deliver you the finest quality Scottish hardwoods while demonstrating the viability of using locally grown to benefit local woodlands and communities.

 Scottish wood was awarded Dunfermline and West Fife Responsible Business Champion in 2017.